blockchainass/myblockchain/storage/ndb/nodejs/README.md

 Mapped Objects
 -------------------------
-A **TableMapping** is an _entirely optional_ part of the API that allows you to fine-tune the relations between JavaScript objects and database records.
+A **TableMapping** is an _entirely optional_ part of the API that allows you to fine-tune the relations between JavaScript objects and blockchain records.
 All of the data management calls available on *session* can take either a table name (so that they work without any mapping), or a *mapped object*.
-When a table name is used with find(), for instance, the returned object contains one property for every database column, with each property name the same as the corresponding column name, and the property value of a default JavaScript type based on the column type.
+When a table name is used with find(), for instance, the returned object contains one property for every blockchain column, with each property name the same as the corresponding column name, and the property value of a default JavaScript type based on the column type.
 When find() is used with a TableMapping, it can return an object with some subset of the fields from the mapped table (along